As an Amazon Associate I earn from qualifying purchases. Click for details.

 Did your ghost live during the Regency?
 For insights, see Instances of Ill Manners to be carefully avoided by youth of both sexes and A Sample of Regency Manners.

-George Washington’s Rules of Civility – described as The Rules of Civility & Decent Behaviour In Company and Conversation, transcribed before the American hero was 16 years old.
+George Washington’s Rules of Civility – described as The Rules of Civility & Decent Behaviour In Company and Conversation, was transcribed before that American hero was 16 years old.